 Teddy's Lettuce Soup

 Cookbook: Miss Dahl's Voluptuous Delights Author: Sophie Dahl

 2 full lettuces | 2 cups of chicken or vegetable stock | 1 cup of frozen peas | 2 cups coconut milk | 1 pinch of freshly grated nutmeg | salt and pepper | coconut yoghurt, to serve

 - Cut lettuces into thin ribbons after giving them a thorough wash and discarding any tough leaves.
 Put the lettuces in a pan with the stock and simmer until the greens are soft.

 - Add the peas and cook for a further 4 minutes.
 Take off the heat,cool for a minute then puree.

 - Return to the pan and on a low heat, gradually add the milk - less for a thicker soup, more for a lighter summery soup.
 Add the nutmeg and seasoning to taste.

-- Serve with the creme fraiche or a pat of butter.
+- Serve with a dollop of coconut yoghurt.

 ~ ~ ~